ShanGor/lan-share/QWEN.md

 ### Architecture
 - **Sender mode**: Initiates file transfers by selecting a source folder and specifying receiver host/port
-- **Receiver mode**: Listens on a configured UDP port and accepts/rejects incoming transfer offers
+- **Receiver mode**: Listens on a configured QUIC port and accepts/rejects incoming transfer offers
-- **Protocol**: Binary UDP messages with specific message types for transfer negotiation, metadata, chunks, and control signals
+- **Protocol**: Binary QUIC messages with specific message types for transfer negotiation, metadata, chunks, and control signals
 - **Storage**: Persists transfer state and chunk bitmaps to enable resume functionality

 ## Building and Running